Have you tried the Binondo Food Crawl?

-Quik Snack is a local favourite because of their delicious Chinese food spiced up with other Asian flavours.
+Quik Snack is a local favorite because of their delicious Chinese food spiced up with other Asian flavors.
 The restaurant is air-conditioned with modern interior.

 Here, we ordered two (2) different dishes that was highly recommended by our guide: Indonesian Tauhu and Beef Sate with Kangkong.

-Both had distinct flavour that I found pretty unique, not the usual food I order at restaurants, but it did not disappoint.
+Both had distinct flavor that I found pretty unique, not the usual food I order at restaurants, but it did not disappoint.

 I was a bit partial to the Beef Sate with Kangkong.
 The beef was juicy and tender and perfectly combined with noodles.